Disabilities (ADA): Nebraska

 - In addition to the federal equal opportunity laws, Nebraska employers must comply with state antidiscrimination laws, including the Nebraska Fair Employment Practice Act.
 See Disability Discrimination in Nebraska.

 - The Nebraska Fair Employment Practice Act specifically prohibits employers from, among other things, failing or refusing to hire, terminating, harassing or otherwise discriminating against an individual because of that person's disability.
 See The Nebraska State Human Rights Law.

 - Employers are prohibited from refusing to hire, terminating or otherwise discriminating against a person who has or is suspected to have AIDS or the HIV infection.
 See Acquired Immunodeficiency Syndrome.

-- The City of Omaha also prohibits disability discrimination.
-See Local Ordinances.
+- Omaha has requirements pertaining to disability discrimination.
+See Local Requirements.